 Laundries enable their companies to qualify for Clean Green certification by following one of two paths:

 - Perform listed best management practices (BMPs) and achieve water and energy use standards in accordance with millions of laundry pounds produced as shown on the table

 - Perform a combination of BMPs considered more indicative of environmental stewardship and attain either water or energy standards.

 Water and Energy Standards

 |2.6 gal/lb.||> 5M pounds annually|

 Best Management Practices (BMPs)

-Laundries demonstrate their commitment to sustainability by earning Clean Green certification, reflecting their dedication to further reducing their carbon footprint and enhancing their environmental stewardship.
-To be designated Clean Green, they implement as many green best management practices (BMPs) as possible.
-These are listed in the Clean Green standard, excerpted below.
+Companies demonstrate their commitment to sustainability by earning Clean Green certification.
+They prompt their laundries to implement as many green best management practices (BMPs) as possible, reflecting dedication to reducing their facilities’ carbon footprint and enhancing their environmental stewardship .
+BMPs are listed in the Clean Green standard, excerpted below.